 Vietnam is undoubtedly among the best destinations you can visit in South East Asia.
 The country is undoubtedly heaven for budget travellers.
 It offers beautiful architecture, amazing natural views and the best of city experiences.
 Couple that with its food, and Vietnam is where you’d want to be!
 Here’s your travel guide to Vietnam and the best places to visit there on your first (or next) trip.
 By Anushka Goel

 Vietnam is a country in Southeast Asia, bordered by China, Laos and Cambodia.
 The country is among the most popular international destinations for those looking for an enriching experience.
 It is also the best country for expats to settle down in.
-This is because of its affordability (THB 1 equals VND 695, roughly), and the amazing experiences it has to offer.
+This is because of its affordability (INR 1 equals VND 305, roughly), and the amazing experiences it has to offer.

-Ever since the world started opening up for travel, people have been travelling internationally as much as they can.
+Ever since the world started opening up for travel, Indians have been among the groups of people travelling the most.
 To attract more crowds, Vietnam has been rebranding itself as the place to travel to, and all in good measure.
 The scenic beaches, mountains and places make it a lucrative destination, and easy connectivity with India is only an added bonus.
 Combine this with the delectable cuisine that the country has, and you’ve got a winner in all senses.

 Book your stay at Fraser Suites Hanoi here

 While there are enough places to visit in Vietnam, here are some of them that you must visit.

 The capital city of Vietnam, Hanoi is also its second largest city.
 The place is among the best to visit in the country, and boasts of unique experiences such as dining alongside a railway track.
 Hanoi is home to several lakes and ample architectural marvels such as those in the Old Quarters to make for a fulfilling experience.